Warin1653/TST-Floods/README.md

 ## Acknowledgements

 This dataset was generated through a project funded by the Climate Change AI Innovation Grants Program.
-We would also like to acknowledge the [ml4floods](https://github.com/spaceml-org/ml4floods) package which provided some functions used to generate this dataset.
+We would also like to acknowledge the [ml4floods](https://github.com/spaceml-org/ml4floods) package and [Google Earth Engine](https://earthengine.google.com) which provided some functions used to generate this dataset and the [Copernicus Emergency Management Service](https://emergency.copernicus.eu/mapping/list-of-activations-rapid) and  [European Space Agency (ESA; WorldCover 10 m 2020)](https://developers.google.com/earth-engine/datasets/catalog/ESA_WorldCover_v100) for providing access to the underlying data.